Home Posts Post Search Tag Search

 </div>

-You can see that the id is a string interpolation, so that we can add in the guess id as a well as call the input that is outside the current loop for the buttons.
+You can see that the id is a string interpolation, so that we can add in the guess id as well as call the input that is outside the current loop for the buttons.

 Hooks.CopyBonus = {